Sunday, March 31, 2024

 Of course, systematically rescuing and harboring Nazi war criminals would tend to confirm it.

-In 1995, the year of our class discussion, Martinez, then director of Latin American studies at Rutgers, published "Santa Evita."
+In 1995, the year of our class discussion, Martinez, then director of Latin American studies at Rutgers, published Santa Evita.
 It would go on to be the most successful novel in Argentine history.
 In an interview from the time, he was skeptical of more provocative claims about Eva Peron's own actions that lacked direct historical evidence but said that she possessed "many of the qualities I detest in any human being: authoritarianism, intolerance, fanaticism."

-Subsequent historical research in Argentina archives has only strengthened the case against the Peron regime.
-In 2003, Uki Goni published his critically acclaimed "The Real Odessa: How Peron Brought the Nazi War Criminals to Argentina" -
+Subsequent historical research in Argentine archives has only strengthened the case concerning the Peron regime and its Nazi ties.
+In 2003, Uki Goni published his critically acclaimed The Real Odessa: How Peron Brought the Nazi War Criminals to Argentina.
+This review in Foreign Affairs is representative -

 Tuesday, March 19, 2024